 United Nations (Urban/Rural) -- Data on the urban/rural indicators related to the Millennium Development Goals is available at http://unstats.un.org/unsd/mi/mi_goals.asp .
 While other urban/rural population data including long-term projections is available from the Population Division data bases at http://www.un.org/popin/data.html

 US Census Bureau --The US Census Bureau provides a wide range of materials including a downloadable database of demographic data including projections to 2050.
-The main page giving access to the various systems is http://www.census.gov/population/international/data// .
+The main page giving access to the various sources of data is http://www.census.gov/population/international/data// .

 Gapminder -- Gapminder is an innovative data presentation web site which provides dynamic views of data changes over time using bubble graphs.
 Graphs are available for economic, population, health (including HIV/AIDS), environmental, agricultural and information technology data.
 Raw data can be downloaded from the site and a desktop version of the software is available free.
 Users can customize graphs using existing data, but cannot add new data.
 Much of the data used is from the World Bank and UN organizations.
 Gapminder is at http://www.gapminder.org .

 UNFPA-- The United Nations Population Fund, publishes an annual report on the State of World Population.
-This report is available on their website at http://www.unfpa.org/swp/ .
+This report is available as a pdf file on their website at http://www.unfpa.org/swp/ .
 Previous reports starting with 1996 are available at from a link on the same page.

 National Statistical Offices --A list of links prepared by the